Weihai: Geography and climate

 Weihai is located on the northeastern shore of Shandong; its administrative area includes Chengshantou (成山头), the easternmost tip of the Shandong Peninsula (Shantung Peninsula).
 The city is surrounded by sea on three sides; its port is protected by Liugong Island.

-Weihai experiences a continental climate, and it is climactically influenced by the surrounding Yellow Sea and the Siberian high.
+Weihai experiences a continental climate, and it is climactically influenced by the surrounding Yellow Sea and the Siberian high.Weihai City is located in the mid latitudes and belongs to the northern temperate monsoon continental climate, with significant seasonal changes and monsoon advance and retreat.
+Compared with inland areas at the same latitude, it has the characteristics of abundant rainfall, moderate annual temperature, and mild climate.
 Springtime warming and autumn cooling are delayed by one month, winds are generally high, and the average diurnal temperature variation throughout the year is small—at only 6.5 C-change.
-Winters are cold and dry, but still warmer than inland regions at the same latitude; the average temperature in January is −0.5 °C. Summers are hot and humid, but much cooler than inland regions at similar latitude like the North China Plain (for about 5~10℃) and August averages 25.3 °C; the annual mean is 13.1 °C. More than two-thirds of the annual precipitation occurs from June to September, and there are nearly 2,540 hours of sunshine per year.
+Winters are cold and dry, but still warmer than inland regions at the same latitude; the average temperature in January is −0.5 °C. Summers are hot and humid, but much cooler than inland regions at similar latitude like the North China Plain (for about 5~10 °C) and August averages 25.3 °C; the annual mean is 13.1 °C. More than two-thirds of the annual precipitation occurs from June to September, and there are nearly 2,508.5 hours of sunshine per year.

 Economy

 Weihai is a commercial port and major fishing center with some light industries.
-Due to its close proximity to South Korea, Weihai also has a large Korean business community and receives many Korean tourists.
+Due to its close proximity to South Korea, Weihai also has a large Korean business community and receives many Korean tourists.In recent years, Weihai has vigorously implemented its urban internationalization strategy and deepened its opening-up and cooperation with South Korea in all aspects according to the concept of "three exchanges, four ports, and five connections", becoming a model for local exchanges and cooperation between China and South Korea.
 Weihai is also a key production area for peanuts and fruit.
+Weihai has a good industrial foundation.
+A complete production system has been basically formed, with mechanical, electronic, chemical, building materials, light industry, textile and other industries as the pillars, and plastic, silk, medicine, food, arts and crafts and other industries as the backbone.